nus-cs2103-AY2122S2/ip/docs/README.md

 Can't find your task in your endless list?
 Use the find feature!

 ## Usage
+:information_source: Notes about command format:
+- Words in `[Square Brackets]` are parameters that must be given.
+- Items in `(Round Brackets)` are optional.

 ### `list` - List all your tasks